duckietown/book-opmanual-duckiedrone/src/rpi-power/overview.md

 A good solution for this scenario is to connect the Raspberry Pi to an external power supply, disconnecting the battery from the PDB.

-In this way you can activate all the nodes (including Flight Controller) but the motors won't get power to spin.
+In this way you can activate all the nodes (including Flight Controller) but the motors will not get power to spin.
 ```

 ### Power Distribution Board (PDB)